 Jamaica is not new to the turbulent issues of gang violence that are prevalent across the country.
 It has seen its presence as early as the 1940s during the electoral disagreements between its two major parties.
 In any case, the residue of it still continues to shadow the lives of people in Jamaica.
 The movie, in all its subtle format, tasks its viewers to get a brief glimpse of this through Akeem’s brother, Germaine.
 Germaine, who was once a star in the field of track himself, saw his dreams falter in the aftermath of an injury.
 In real life or fiction, he wouldn’t be the first to withdraw and find solace in things that are looked down upon.
 He falls out to be part of a lottery scam working under a local gangster.

-To add to this, self-esteem is heavily impacted as a result of such issues.
+In addition, such issues heavily impact self-esteem.
 This is clearly represented through Germaine.
-Having fallen from the one true opportunity that could have liberated him, he holds no hope to gain from a normal job in the society.
+Having fallen from the one true opportunity that could have liberated him, he holds no hope of gaining a normal job in society.
 He becomes involved in illegal activities that guarantee him some sort of popularity in a certain circle.
-In addition, the way he is jealous of Akeem explains his inner disdain to his own condition.
+In addition, his jealousy of Akeem explains his inner disdain for his own condition.

 Immigrant Life

 The movie extends one character to shed light on the hardships, fear, and loneliness of individuals who go seeking better means for their families in the US.
-Overshadowed with the troubles of being illegal immigrants, the people live on the fringes scrapping basic resources to provide for their poor families in their home country.
-Donna, Akeem’s mother too, has to tearfully bid goodbye to her husband and children to go seek some income in the land of opportunities.
-What she initially thought would be a brief stay cost her around ten years, slaving away so that her family can have a better life.
+Overshadowed by the troubles of being illegal immigrants, the people live on the fringes, scrapping basic resources to provide for their poor families in their home country.
+Donna, Akeem’s mother, too, has to tearfully bid goodbye to her husband and children to seek some income in the land of opportunities.
+What she initially thought would be a brief stay cost her around ten years, slaving away so that her family could have a better life.

 This ultimately takes a toll on the other members of the family.
 Families often thrive best in their maximum capacity, but the lack of one member brings its own set of imbalances.
 The many who still continue to live and work like this across the world face these same challenges with a dash of their own unique misery.
 They live at the edge of impending deportation and, even worse, the threat of jail.
 The film, in this manner, attributes a subtle but important role to such issues that seem to lurk around but aren’t far away from home.